ER Nurse Career Guide

 - Listening and communication skills

 - The ability to stay strong in the face of catastrophic injuries

 ZipRecruiter reports that the average salary for an ER nurse is $93,405.
 However, the pay range for emergency nurses can vary by as much as $30,000!
 This implies that there are many opportunities for advancement and raises based on your skill level, work location, and years of experience.

 What is the Projected Job Growth?

-The Bureau of Labor Statistics projects a 7% job growth rate for RNs from 2019 to 2029, making ER nursing an attractive career.
-ER nurse salaries are well above the average national median salary of $51,920 and the national average salary of $34,250.
+The Bureau of Labor Statistics projects a 7% job growth rate for RNs from 2021 to 2031, making ER nursing an attractive career.

 How Long Does it Take to Become an ER Nurse?

 The length of time it will take to become an ER nurse will vary, but it will likely take a few years to reach this goal.
 If you're starting from scratch, you'll need a degree or diploma and then some experience as a nurse before becoming an ER nurse.
 If you're currently an RN, a degree and credentials may move more quickly.
 A university like WGU can help you earn your BSN at an accelerated pace, enabling you to be qualified to be an ER nurse more quickly.

 It takes approximately 6 years to become an ER nurse if you’re starting from scratch.
 To become an ER nurse, a candidate must be a registered nurse, pass the NCLEX, and complete two additional years of experience emergency nursing experience, usually completed outside the ER, prior to getting their CEN, Certified Emergency Nurse certification.

 The average median salary for emergency room nurses in the United States is around $68,000.
 Well above the average national average of $51,916.